User personal information

 These pieces of information are used to improve services for you, for example, by:

-- measuring how many people are using our services, so they can be made easier to use and there is enough capacity to ensure they are fast
+- Measuring how many people are using our services, so they can be made easier to use and to ensure there is enough capacity to ensure they are fast.

 You can manage these small files and learn more about them from the GOV.UK Cookie article.